 "We do not want to sell Charlie and we would not encourage offers."

 He continued: "We just want to keep Charlie and let him enjoy his football as he is doing right now and keep scoring goals and let's see where it takes us at the end of the season."

-Burnley experienced a similar scenario last season, when a bid from Southampton for Jay Rodriguez was rejected in January but they allowed him to leave in June when newly-promoted Saints matched their valuation for the player, believed to be in the region of £7m.
+Burnley experienced a similar scenario last season, when a bid from Southampton for Jay Rodriguez was rejected in January but they allowed him to leave in June when newly-promoted for the player, believed to be in the region of £7m.

-Former Swindon striker Austin equalled a club record earlier in the campaign, scoring in eight consecutive appearances for the Clarets, and also became the quickest Burnley player to score 20 goals in a single season.
+Former Swindon striker Austin equalled a club record earlier in the campaign, for the Clarets, and also became the

 Meanwhile, co-chairman Mike Garlick has ruled out the possibility of a spending spree by the club in January.